Nevada Off Grid Laws: An In-Depth Guide

 In many parts of Nevada, off-grid living is illegal because laws require you to use the municipal water supply or connect to the electric grid.

-If you are dependent on delivery services for survival, it’s questionable whether you can truly consider it living off-the-grid.
+If you are dependent on delivery services for survival, it’s questionable whether you can truly consider it living off the grid.

 Nevada Zoning Laws and Off-Grid Living